 - Promote and maintain a clean environment

 - Act as an ambassador of Henry Ford Hospital and Health network by living the values and taking pride in this organization

-- Dress for respect and success - Interns wear professional business clothing with a white lab coat or a while uniform and white shoes.
+- Dress for respect and success - Interns wear professional business clothing or black scrubs with a white lab coat.
 The departmental dress code must be followed.
 Jeans and similar casual clothes are not worn in the Hospital at any time.
 All interns are required to wear black closed-toe water and slip resistant shoes during all foodservice experiences.